Austin Gallery

 • Simpler, firmer seat than premium picks

-The TRALT proves you don't have to spend $300 to give your back real support.
-The feature that relieves lower-back pain — an adjustable lumbar you can position to your spine — is here for around $130, wrapped in a breathable mesh back that keeps you upright and cool and a tilt recline that lets you change posture instead of locking into one position.
-That is the core of what a sore back actually needs.
+The SIHOO M18 proves you don't have to spend $300 to give your back real support.
+The feature that relieves lower-back pain, an adjustable lumbar you can position to your spine, is here for around $135, wrapped in a breathable mesh back that keeps you upright and cool, an adjustable headrest for your neck, and a tilt recline that lets you change posture instead of locking into one position.
+That is the core of what a sore back actually needs, from the same brand as the M57 at the top of this page.

 Best Under $150

-Real adjustable lumbar support at a starter price.
-A breathable mesh back, an adjustable lumbar that meets your lower spine, and a tilt recline — the back-relief essentials for around $130.
-The best low-cost entry point if a dining chair is currently wrecking your back.
+Real adjustable lumbar support at the lowest price on this list, from the same brand as our top pick.
+A breathable mesh back, an adjustable lumbar that meets your lower spine, an adjustable headrest, and a tilt recline: the back-relief essentials for around $135.
+If the budget is tight, this is the one.

 What we don't like